UniMath/agda-unimath/src/foundation/decidable-equivalence-relations.lagda.md

           ( F t a))
 ```

-#### The type of decidable equivalence relations on `A` is equivalent to the type of surjections from `A` into a type with decidable equality.
+#### The type of decidable equivalence relations on `A` is equivalent to the type of surjections from `A` into a type with decidable equality

 ```agda
 has-decidable-equality-type-Surjection-Into-Set :